 The code is on GitHub if you’re interested.
 Fair warning - it’s pretty specific to my setup and macOS.
 You’ll need to:

-It’s not the most elegant solution, but it works for what I needed.
-The main limitation is that it only works when Apple Music is running on my Mac, so if I’m listening on my phone or elsewhere, the website shows nothing.
+This solution is not the most elegant, but it works for my needs.
+The main limitation is that it only works when Apple Music is running on my Mac.
+Therefore, if I’m listening on my phone or elsewhere, the website shows nothing.